acse-zy622/ACS-2-Moonshot/README.md

 ### Overview

-- What model is used for mars?
-- What model is used for moon?
+YOLOv5 is the base model used for this crater detection tool.

 ### Major Features